srimantapal205/Subject-Wise-Question---Answer/𝐃𝐚𝐭𝐚𝐄𝐧𝐠𝐢𝐧𝐞𝐞𝐫_Mix_Interview_Question_Answer.md

 ---

-### **42. Can you provide an example of a complex PySpark transformation pipeline you've implemented?
+### 51. **Can you provide an example of a complex PySpark transformation pipeline you've implemented?
 What challenges did you face, and how did you overcome them?**

 **Scenario**:
 - Merged IoT device data from multiple sources